aws-samples/amazon-sagemaker-jumpstart-no-internet-generative-ai/CLEANUP.md

 `python3 cleanup.py --sagemaker-studio-domain [ARN for the SageMaker Studio domain from step 1]`

-The script does not delete the volume to prevent accidental data loss.
+To prevent accidental data loss, the script does not delete the volume .
 We ask you to delete the EFS volume yourself once you have made sure you do not need any data or code you might have created in SageMaker Studio.
-The script writes the File System ID for the EFS volume.
+The script writes the File System ID for the EFS volume to the output.
 Make a note of the file system ID as you will need it in step 6.

 ### 5. Delete the VPC and other networking resources
 You can now delete the VPC and its associated resources such as VPC endpoints and subnets.
 In the CloudFormation console, locate the first stack you created (named No-Internet if you used the suggested name) and delete it.
 If the stack fails to delete after a while, make sure you have completed step 4.